Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Discussion

 Pedagogical Program Synthesis addresses this limitation by combining the structured reasoning of domain-specific languages with the interpretive flexibility of large language models.
 The DSL provides instructional scaffolding, encoding hypothesis templates, evidential features, and compositional primitives that preserve pedagogical validity, while LLMs enable dynamic adaptation to individual learners' contexts.
+Critically, the DSL also serves as a guardrail against the hallucination risks inherent in generative systems by constraining interventions to valid pedagogical templates and evidence-backed linguistic features.
+The architecture bounds the space of possible outputs to coherent responses, even when the underlying model produces imperfect completions.
 This architecture opens possibilities that purely corrective systems cannot achieve.
 A learner initially seeking to correct a single grapheme error may discover, through synthesized inquiry sequences, the morphological family structure explaining that grapheme choice, the etymological origins preserving it across related words, and the systematic patterns governing similar cases.
 The learning effect extends far beyond the immediate correction, building metalinguistic awareness that may be transferred to future encounters.
+From a deployment perspective, the current implementation relies on commercial LLM APIs, which raises legitimate concerns about cost and latency in school settings.
+However, these constraints are architectural rather than fundamental.
+Asynchronous background generation and prompt caching can reduce perceived latency.
+Additionally, future work could explore WebGL-enabled browser-based models for low-cost deployment.

-Current classroom instruction rarely provides this form of structured, individualized morphological investigation. \system demonstrates that Pedagogical Program Synthesis can serve as a vessel for structured literacy experiences that do not currently exist at scale, capturing the dynamic and responsive processes that expert educators employ while making them accessible within everyday writing contexts.
+Current classroom instruction rarely provides this form of structured, individualized morphological investigation. \system demonstrates that Pedagogical Program Synthesis can serve as a vessel for structured literacy experiences that do not currently exist at scale, capturing the dynamic processes that expert educators employ while making them accessible within everyday writing contexts.
 The approach suggests a broader applicability to instructional domains that require flexible and context-sensitive reasoning about learner understanding.